-Against a backdrop of widespread racism in the West, and colonialism and imperialism in the 'Third World', this group of activists, writers and political figures gathered to discuss the history and struggles of people of African descent and the meaning of Black Power.
+Against a backdrop of widespread racism in the West and ongoing colonialism and imperialism in the Global South, this group of activists, writers, and political figures gathered to discuss the history and struggles of people of African descent and the meaning of black power.

+For the first time since 1968, David Austin brings alive the speeches and debates of the most important international gathering of black radicals of the era.
 With never-before-seen texts from Stokely Carmichael, Walter Rodney and C.L.R.
-James, these documents will prove invaluable to anyone interested in Black radical thought, as well as capturing a crucial moment of the political activity around 1968.
+James, these documents will prove invaluable to anyone interested in black radical thought and political activism of the 1960s.

-David Austin teaches Humanities, Philosophy and Religion at John Abbott College, Montreal.
-He is the winner of the 2014 Casa de las Americas Prize, is the author of Dread Poetry and Freedom: Linton Kwesi Johnson and the Unfinished Revolution (Pluto, 2018) and the editor of Moving Against the System, The 1968 Congress of Black Writers and the Making of Global Consciousness (Pluto, 2018).
+David Austin is the author of Dread Poetry and Freedom: Linton Kwesi Johnson and the Unfinished Revolution (Pluto, 2018) and the editor of Moving Against the System, The 1968 Congress of Black Writers and the Making of Global Consciousness (Pluto, 2018).
+He is the winner of the 2014 Casa de las Americas Prize.

 1. The Psychology of Subjection: Race Relations in the United States of America - Alvin Poussaint